-- The belching frog thing in one of the scene transitions in Star Wars: Return of the Jedi.
+- The belching frog thing in one of the scene transitions in Return of the Jedi.

 - A few ewoks.
 One ewok that's staring blankly, as if he's stoned.
 There's another ewok carrying one of his wounded brethren out of the fray during the Endor ambush.

 - Nearly every single background character appearing for more than a few seconds has, at the very least, a name and a backstory.
-The Expanded Universe novels Tales of the Bounty Hunters, Tales From The Mos Eisley Cantina and Tales From Jabbas Palace are based solely on this trope, consisting of short stories featuring characters that often didn't have a single line (and Boba Fett).
+The Expanded Universe anthologies Tales of the Bounty Hunters, Tales from the Mos Eisley Cantina and Tales from Jabba's Palace are based solely on this trope, consisting of short stories featuring characters that often didn't have a single line (and Boba Fett).